NJShore Guide

 What size cooler do I need for a beach day?

-For a solo beach day, a 20-quart cooler holds drinks and lunch.
-Couples do well with 30-40 quarts.
-Families should look at 45-65 quarts.
-Remember that you need to carry it - a full 65-quart cooler weighs 50+ lbs.
-Wheeled coolers help with larger sizes.
+Solo: 20-quart.
+Couples: 30–40 quarts.
+Family of 4: 45–65 quarts.
+Remember you have to carry it — a full 65-quart weighs 50+ lbs.
+Wheeled coolers help once you cross 50 quarts.

 Should I get a wheeled cooler for the beach?